Mostafa-Tarek/Home-Service-Robot/README.md

 # Home Service Robot

-The goal of this project is to build and program a robot which can autonomously map an environment and navigate to pick up and drop off virtual objects using search algorithm.
+The goal of this project is to build and program a robot which can autonomously map an environment and navigate to pick up virtual object and then drop off them using search algorithm.

  ![Robot going to pickup then drop_off](pickup_Dropoff.gif)